cortex-js/cortex-js.github.io/kb-compute-engine.md

 // ➔ "set<finite_integer>"
 ```

+A set can have an infinite number of elements.

 ### Tuple

-A **tuple** is an ordered collection of values, representing a fixed
+A **tuple** is an indexed collection of values, representing a fixed
 number of elements.

 The type of a tuple is represented by the type expression `tuple<T1, T2, ...>`,